torvalds/linux/Documentation/filesystems/coda.rst

   entries must be flushed or renamed.

-  The kernel code generally has to maintain a structure which links the internal file handles (called vnodes in BSD, inodes in Linux and FileHandles in Windows) with the ViceFid's which Venus maintains.
+  The kernel code generally has to maintain a structure which links the internal file handles (called vnodes in BSD, inodes in GNU/Linux and FileHandles in Windows) with the ViceFid's which Venus maintains.
 The reason is that frequent translations back and forth are needed in order to make upcalls and use the results of upcalls.
 Such linking